We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Unless you decide to purchase a pre-constructed tiny home, you have a ton of freedom when it comes to materials.
 While it is possible to build a luxury tiny home of all new materials, it is also equally possible to build a beautiful home using reclaimed and recycled materials.
 In fact, some people even choose to renovate old structures into tiny homes, using the original frame as their base.

 If you are able to source locally manufactured goods or hardware, it not only is more environmentally friendly, but it may also be cheaper.
 It may require a little more flexibility or creativity in your home planning, but it will be easier on your overall budget.
+For example, you can find old shipping containers for $1,500 that are perfect for a single-person tiny home.
+Combine several, save yourself a ton of framing work and build a tiny home for less.

 5. Windows and Doors